marbetschar/Linux/Server/LXD-Desktop-CI.md

 cd /lxc-ci
 ```

-**IMPORTANT:** In case you cloned the repository with another user than `lxdadm`, make sure to add this user to the `lxdadm` group, to avoid permission issues:
+Make sure to add your user to the `lxdadm` group, to avoid permission issues:

 ```
 # make sure you logout and login after